mongodb/leafygreen-ui/.changeset/violet-buckets-lick.md

 '@leafygreen-ui/tokens': minor
 ---

-Adds new tokens to spacing object, and deprecates (in name only) old tokens.
+Adds new tokens to spacing object, and warns that old tokens are deprecated.
 Eventually, we will enforce a migration to the new system.